vbharadwaj-bk/OpenEquivariance/README.md

 Our code include correctness checks, but the configuration space is large.
 If you notice a bug, let us know in a Github issue.
 We'll try our best to correct it or document the problem here.

-We do not yet support:
+We do not (yet) support:

 - Mixing different instruction types in the same tensor product.
 - Instruction types besides "uvu" and "uvw".
+- Non-trainable instructions: all of your instructions must have weights associated.

 If you have a use case for any of the unsupported features above, let us know.